The compression body graph has infinite diameter: Outline

 In the next section, Section \ref{section:prelim}, we review the results we will use, and set up some notation.
-In Section \ref{section:stability}, we prove the stability result described above, and in Section \ref{section:diameter}, we use the stability result to show Theorem \ref{Thm:InfDiam}, that is that the compression body graph has infinite diameter.
-In Section \ref{section:loxodromics}, we show that there are many loxodromic isometries of the disc set.
-In the final section, Section \ref{section:applications}, we give details of the applications discussed in the previous section.
+In Section \ref{section:stability}, we provide the details of the proof of the stability result.
+In Section \ref{section:diameter}, we use the stability result to prove Theorem \ref{Thm:InfDiam}.
+In Section \ref{section:loxodromics}, we show that there are many loxodromic isometries of the compression body graph.
+In the final section, Section \ref{section:applications}, we give several applications.